diemol/frontend_testing/running-in-parallel/js-mocha-chai/README.md

 The tests are executed in several threads using the mocha-parallel-tests.
 This `npm` package grabs every JS file in the `test` folder and runs it in its own thread.
 In addition, you can change the `--max-parallel` value in the package.json file to increase the number of threads if needed.

+When multiple browsers are used, the project is wrapped in several Grunt tasks and then executed in parallel.